 Villa Nova – Minutes west of Ajijic on the north side of the Carretera is a former gated community of independent, various size homes.
 Some lots still available.
 The higher streets have million dollar properties with million dollar views.

 La Huerta – A small, well run, gated community of homes on good sized lots.
 Older and mostly excellent construction, 2 bedroom 2 baths predominantly.

 Rancho del Oro – A rural area of estates with a sprinkling of small farms and Mexican homes.
 Most come on large lots with views.

-Los Sabinos – Gated community with excellent quality, full facilities.
+Los Sabinos – Gated community by Interlago with excellent quality, full facilities.
 Homes on the top row sit on large lots with wonderful views and covered “miradors”.

-Los Arroyos Sur & Norte – Two smaller gated communities higher on the hill, with excellent views and 24 hour security.
+Los Arroyos Sur & Norte – Two smaller gated communities higher on the hill, with excellent views and 24 hour security but no amenities.

 La Canacinta – A mixed area of rural homes and some gated communities with and without facilities.
 Some of the “weekend homes” have lower standard construction.

-Las Catarinas – Gated, mostly weekend homes beside the gated Las Canacinta condos.
+Las Catarinas – Gated, mostly weekend homes beside the gated La Canacinta condos.

 Tres Canadas – High end homes on large lots with outstanding views.
 Built on the hillside, airy and quiet.